The past 20 years have brought many new ways to treat RA, and there are more around the corner. Here's how the face of treatment has changed.

 3.Disease-modifying antirheumatic drugs (DMARDs) can alter the course of RA and prevent joint and tissue damage.
 They block the effects of chemicals released when your immune system mistakenly attacks your joints.
 Methotrexate is usually the first DMARD prescribed, often as soon as someone is diagnosed.
 Doctors now know that a delay might make your RA worse.

-Thanks to genetics research, many new drugs to treat RA have come online in the past 15 years.
-Before then, DMARDs were man-made.
-Most of the newest drugs are biologics, meaning they're made from human genes.
+Thanks to genetics research, many new drugs to treat RA have come online in the past 20 years.
+Before then, DMARDs were manmade.
+Most of the newest drugs are biologics, which are made from a living organism and include antibodies, interleukins, and vaccines.
 These potent copycats may stop an overactive immune system.

 Because these drugs target specific steps in the inflammation process, they don’t wipe out your entire immune system, as some other RA treatments do.
 For many people, a biologic drug can slow, modify, or stop the disease -- even when other treatments haven’t helped much.

 The first of a new kind of DMARD, Jakinibs or JAK inhibitors, was approved in 2012.
-Sometimes called “oral biologics,” they're given as pills rather than as a shot or an infusion, as with the other biologics.
+Sometimes called an “oral biologic,” this medicine is available as a pill rather than as a shot or an infusion, as with the other biologics.
 Jakinibs work from inside the cells to block the enzymes that alert the immune system to an invader.